Can An Integer Have A Decimal

 Integers in Different Number Systems: Varying Representations

 The representation of an integer can vary depending on the number system being used.
-For example, the integer 10 in the decimal system is represented as 1010 in the binary system and as A in the hexadecimal system.
+Now, for example, the integer 10 in the decimal system is represented as 1010 in the binary system and as A in the hexadecimal system.
 While the underlying value of the integer remains the same, its representation changes based on the base of the number system.

 Decimals in Different Number Systems: Adapting the Concept